Microsoft 365 compliance

 The downsides of Office 365 and Exchange Online Center reporting

 None of the methods described here are terribly user friendly.
 The Security and Compliance Center’s audit log search contains all events made on your Office 365 tenant.
-That means you’ll need to know which events you’re searching for beforehand to get a meaningful Exchange report.
+That means you’ll need to know which events you’re searching for beforehand to get a meaningful Exchange Online report.
 Even when set up, scrolling through the events for additional info is a clunky process.

-On the other hand, the Exchange admin center offers a number of very specific reports that effectively filter the Exchange audit log for a specific group of Exchange events.
+On the other hand, the Exchange admin center offers a number of very specific reports that effectively filter the Exchange Online audit log for a specific group of Exchange Online events.
 They’re powerful once you get used to them but are not easy to read.

 Also worth mentioning is that Microsoft has a new Exchange admin center to which they’re increasingly redirecting users instead of the old Exchange admin center.
 However, as of this writing it does not yet have a way to access the Exchange audit logs.